scala/docs.scala-lang/_overviews/scala-contribution/bug-reporting-guide.md

  - For compiler bugs use the [Compiler Category](https://contributors.scala-lang.org/c/compiler).

 * Examples of exceptions reported by the compiler which usually are not bugs:
-  1. `StackOverflowError` is typically not a bug unless the stacktrace involves the internal packages of the compiler (like `scala.tools.nsc...`).
+  1. `StackOverflowError` is typically not a bug unless the stacktrace involves the internal packages of the compiler (like `scala.tools.nsc...`, or `dotty.tools.dotc...`).
 Try to increase the Java stack size (`-Xss`), in most of the cases it helps.
   2. `AbstractMethodError` can occur when you did not recompile all the necessary Scala files (build tools, like `sbt`, can prevent that from happening) or you are mixing external libraries compiled for different Scala versions (for example one uses `2.10.x` and the other `2.11.x`).

-## Reporting Confirmed Bugs is a Sin
+## Please Check Before Reporting a Bug

 Before reporting your bug, make sure to check the issue tracker for other similar bugs.
 The exception name or a compiler phase are the best keywords to search for.
 If you are experiencing unexpected behavior search for method/class names where it happens.
 Your issue might already be reported, and a workaround might already be available for you take advantage of.
 If your issue *is* reported, be sure to add your test case as a comment if it is different from any of the existing ones.